 Biggest Con: Stiff Slide Release

 The trigger of the CZ P-10C is excellent right out of the box (see the note below).
 It is almost as good as the Walther PDP in regards to break, reset, and pull weight.
 Like the PDP it is also very ergonomic.
-The biggest problem with this gun is that the slide release lever is extremely stiff and difficult to actuate when the gun is brand new.
+The biggest problem with this gun is that the slide stop/release lever is extremely stiff and difficult to actuate for releasing the slide when the gun is brand new.
 This issue improves over time with use, but its very noticeable and frustrating when new.

-*NOTE: CZ P-10 triggers have been known to feel quite a bit different from gun to gun right out of the box, so it is possible that other P-10C triggers may not be as good as our sample size of one.
+*NOTE: We have read reports that CZ P-10 triggers can feel quite a bit different from gun to gun right out of the box, so it is possible that other P-10C triggers may not be as good as our sample size of one.

 Glock 19 Gen5 MOS